As an Amazon Associate I earn from qualifying purchases.

 Which I guess wouldn’t be the worst thing– you could just make it again.
 And you’ll want to.
 Because it’s that good.

-I cannot be held responsible for how much coffee cake consumption might be in your future.
+…and I cannot be held responsible for how much coffee cake with streusel consumption might be in your future.

 Cinnamon Streusel Coffee Cake